CSAllenISD/PMNS_STI_20192020/README.md

 - There are 268,000 species of angiosperms (flowering plants)

 ### Scat Studies
-- Perhaps a coyote (based on seeing seeds, insects, and animal parts in the scat, assumed omnivore, fairly large)
+- Perhaps a coyote (based on seeing seeds, insects, trash, and animal parts in the scat, assumed omnivore, fairly large)
 - Tracks match our hypothesis
 - Skull also matches
+- It was a coyote!